ash0ne/docker-pdf-server/README.md

  -e DOCKER_PDF_SERVER_KEY=<your-random-secret-key> \
  -p 3040:5000 -v /Users/writable/host/path/pdf-library:/app/library/ ghcr.io/ash0ne/docker-pdf-server:latest
 ```

 You can then access the app by going to `http://localhost:3040`

 > Note: Starting the container without setting the env vars will start it with the default key, username and password

+### User Management

+Any version after 1.4.x, the default admin user configured through env vars `DOCKER_PDF_SERVER_USER` and `DOCKER_PDF_SERVER_PASSWORD`
+can add aadditional admins, maintainers and readers

+**Admin** - Can add other users
+**Maintainer** - Cannot add users but can upload, delete files
+**Reader** - Can only read files

+#### Guest Access

+Enabling guest access means that any unauthenticated user can read files but cannot delete or upload any files.
+To enable guest access,
+set `ENABLE_GUEST_ACCESS` env var to `yes` in your docker run.
+Any vaule other than `yes` will default to guest access being disabled.

 ### Building and Running Locally for Development

 - Get started by creating a python venv in this directory by running `python3 -m venv venv` or `python -m venv venv`
 - Then run `source venv/bin/activate` on Linux/macOS.
 - If on Windows, run `env/Scripts/activate.bat` in CMD or `env/Scripts/Activate.ps1`for PowerShell.
 - Then run `pip install -r requirements.txt`